kasslent/clc-digital-skills/_lessons/module-7.md

 ## Communicating with WordPress: Servers and Files
 ![]({{site.img}}/module6/wpservers-01.svg)

 A <strong>server</strong> is a computer/computer program that provides us with the service of holding our data and showing it to us when we ask for it.
 In other words, imagine a computer in a room somewhere in the world that holds all your files and information, and lets you access it through the internet whenever you want.
-Today our server is Cloud9 (c9.io).
+Today our server is Code Anywhere.

 How does WP work with a server?